-Students who are administratively dropped or "failure" of two (2) nursing courses (the same course twice or two (2) different courses within one quarter {i.e. NURS 450 and 451} or two (2) different courses in two (2) separate quarters) during their nursing curriculum will be dismissed from the program and cannot apply for readmission.
+Students who are administratively dropped or "failure" of two (2) nursing courses (the same course twice or two (2) different courses within one term {i.e. NURS 3610 and 4510} or two (2) different courses in two (2) separate terms) during their nursing curriculum will be dismissed from the program and cannot apply for readmission.
 A drop or withdraw from a nursing course, with appropriate documentation described in the CSUSB "Bulletin of Courses", will not be counted toward "dismissal", which is described above.